 The Yamaha Silent Guitar might seem pricey for an instrument that seems to lack body.
 However, while it does sport a “bodiless” look, the SRT preamp system makes up for it with full body tones and sonic projection that belies its minimalist design.

 But, what’s the point of a guitar that lacks tone woods?
 Well, the good news is, the few woods it does have are solid, like the Rosewood and Maple core with the Mahogany neck.
 However, there’s also a solid point to the lack of a top and back.

-Martin certainly makes a big imprint in the travel guitar industry with their compact and inexpensive LX1E.
+Martin certainly makes a big imprint in the travel guitar industry with their LX1e which is an inexpensive and compact acoustic electric guitar.
 While it’s not cheap for most buyers, it certainly is for the brand.
 Thanks to its scaled-down size, you’re getting the cost savings you don’t really ever see from a brand as respected as this.

 But, why would you buy this Martin when you could own a $2000 one?
 Well, what would you rather risk traveling wear and tear to – your irreplaceable Martin or this one for under $500?
 This Martin has been made for travel with its high-pressured laminate Mahogany back and solid spruce top.
 Its durability is up there.

 You won’t have to worry about sound on this travel/parlor guitar either – it’s a Martin after all.
 With Fishman Isys T electronics, you can plug in and make quite the good kind of ruckus wherever your travels end up taking you.
 A mini Martin is still a Martin!

 Leaving the expensive guitar collection at home while on the road is definitely the smart option.
 But, being high and dry without music is not an option either.
 You still need a guitar that can weather the abuse of travels while you’re on the road.